ChristianKohler/Homepage/content/posts/2019-11-25-lint-one-bite-at-a-time/index.md

 ## Enforce tslint.newrules.json with a precommit hook

-That part is very easy nowadays thanks to the amazing libraries [lint-staged](https://github.com/okonet/lint-staged) and [husky](https://github.com/typicode/husky).
+This part is very easy nowadays thanks to the amazing libraries [lint-staged](https://github.com/okonet/lint-staged) and [husky](https://github.com/typicode/husky).

-So just install lint-staged and then configure the precommit hook to run tslint or eslint with the the correct configuration:
+So just install lint-staged and then configure the precommit hook to run tslint or eslint with the the correct configuration.

 ```
 npm install --save-dev lint-staged@beta